Kalevi Aho: Career

 He moved from the city of Forssa to Helsinki in September 1968 to study at the Sibelius Academy.
 He studied composition at the Sibelius Academy under Einojuhani Rautavaara, beginning that year and receiving a diploma in 1971.
 He continued his studies for a year in Berlin with Boris Blacher.
 His teaching positions include music theory at the University of Helsinki from 1974 to 1988, and a professorship at the Sibelius Academy from 1988 to 1993.
 He was named composer-in-residence for the Lahti Symphony Orchestra in 1992, and conductor Osmo Vänskä has recorded many of his recent large-scale works with the orchestra.
 Aho has worked as a freelance composer, with a state scholarship, since 1993.
 He lives in Helsinki.

+He is foreign member of the Royal Swedish Academy of Music.

 Music

-Known principally as a composer of large-scale works, as of 2024 Aho has composed seventeen symphonies, thirty-seven concertos, five operas and several vocal works.
+Known principally as a composer of large-scale works, as of 2024 Aho has composed eighteen symphonies, forty-five concertos, five operas and several vocal works.
 His chamber music includes several quintets, quartets, sonatas and solo works.
 He first came to fame with his first symphony (1969) and second string quartet (1970).

 His works of this time showed such neo-classical traits as a preoccupation with counterpoint (particularly fugues), and stylized renderings of older forms, such as the waltz.
 In the following decade he wrote in modernist and post-modernist styles.
 His use of irony and juxtaposition of contrasting moods and musical styles and genres has been compared to Gustav Mahler and Alfred Schnittke.